IsTheWit/dog-bot-opensrc/README.md

-# dog-bot
+# dog-bot-opensrc
 A bot me and [Alt](https://github.com/A1Asriel) made.

 # Installation

-First, download the source code, and unzip the `dog-bot.zip` file.
+First, download the source code, and unzip the `dog-bot-opensrc.zip` file.
 Open up a Command Prompt, navigate to the dog-bot folder, and run `pip install -r requirements.txt`.
 Then, create a text document called `token.txt` in the same folder as `main.py`.
 Inside the text file, put in your bot token.

 ## Opening the bot